 Qulin is a tiny city located in the state of Missouri.
 With a population of 469 people and just one neighborhood, Qulin is the 423rd largest community in Missouri.

-Qulin is a blue-collar town, with 58.01% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Qulin is generally considered to be a blue-collar town.
+58.01% of the Qulin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Qulin is a city of production and manufacturing workers, sales and office workers, and managers.
 There are especially a lot of people living in Qulin who work in sales jobs (15.71%), business and financial occupations (12.82%), and office and administrative support (2.56%).

 Overall, Qulin’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.